students4ukraine/students4ukraine.github.io/talks/index.md

 Would you like to learn how investors are **supporting Ukraine** during the war?
 Then join us on Tuesday March 29th at 7pm EST on Zoom for a talk with **Nick Davidov**, a serial entrepreneur, investor, and venture partner specializing in AI technologies. **To register for the talk, follow this link:  [bit.ly/3MM7uTP](https://docs.google.com/forms/d/e/1FAIpQLSe3zY_FPXImDrJn4cShpbOFpV9JIsCSqs-bJAT1XVEjIwc5dw/viewform).**

+## March 17: 02.24.2022, a New Student Organization on Princeton's campus in response to the war in Ukraine
+Princeton students fundraise, petition, express solidarity with Ukraine following Russian invasion.
+[Daily Princetonian](https://www.dailyprincetonian.com/article/2022/03/princeton-university-shows-support-for-ukraine)

+## March 1: Letter of Solidarity with Ukraine
+Our letter of solidarity with Ukraine has received over 550 signatures from the Princeton community and has been [published](https://www.dailyprincetonian.com/article/2022/03/letter-solidarity-ukraine-russia-princeton) in the Daily Princetonian.